synapsecns/synapse-contracts/contracts/vault/Bridge.md

 > `token` and `destinationSwapParams.path[0]` are two counterparts of the bridge token, representing its addresses on initial and destination chain respectively.

 > Some tokens are not directly compatible with the bridge, and require a `Bridge Wrapper` contract for actual bridging.
-This concept is abstracted away from user/UI in `BridgeRouter`, but not in `Bridge`. `initialSwapParams.path[N-1]` and `destinationSwapParams.path[0]` **are always** the tokens, that are actually used for the bridging.
+This concept is abstracted away from user/UI. `token` and `destinationSwapParams.path[0]` **are always** the tokens, that are actually used/traded on their respective chains.

 # Bridge In Functions